OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/11-Testing_for_Code_Injection.md

 In [Code Injection](https://owasp.org/www-community/attacks/Code_Injection) testing, a tester submits input that is processed by the web server as dynamic code or as an included file.
 These tests can target various server-side scripting engines, e.g.., ASP or PHP.
 Proper input validation and secure coding practices need to be employed to protect against these attacks.

+## Test Objectives

+- Identify injection points where you can inject code into the application.
+- Assess the injection severity.

 ## How to Test

 ### Black-Box Testing